 One of the best things about adding prepared slides to microscope studies is that your kids will get to view things that they might not otherwise have the opportunity to see!

-Prepared slides comes with specimens of organs, microscopic parts of bugs and flowers, animal parts, cells, and more!
+Prepared slides comes with specimens of organs, microscopic parts of bugs and flowers, animal parts, animal cells, cell walls, plant cells, and more!

 So, you’ll definitely want to add prepared slides to your microscope purchase.